penpot/penpot-docs/plugins/create-a-plugin.md

 If you wish to run your plugin locally and test it live you need to make your plugin file reachable.
 Right now, your `plugin.ts` file is somewhere in the `src\` folder, and you can't access it through `http://localhost:XXXX/plugin.js`.

-You can achieve this through multiple solutions but we offer two simple ways of doing so.
-Of course you can come up with your own.
+You can achieve this through multiple solutions, but we offer two simple ways of doing so.
+Of course, you can come up with your own.

 #### Vite